Drag13/WhenDo/README.md

 ## TypeScript

-Feel free to use TypeSCript
+Feel free to use with TypeSCript

 ``` typescript
 import * as whenDo from '@drag13/when-do';